khchen/winim/readme.md

 ## Cross Compile

-Windows programs using Winim module should be compiled successfully by gcc, tcc, vcc on Windows, and mingw32 on Linux.
+Windows programs using Winim module should be compiled successfully by gcc, tcc, vcc on Windows, and MinGW toolchain on Linux.
 The target file can be PE (32 bits) or PE+ (64 bits).

 The suggested Nim compiler is amd64 version.
 You can download both mingw32 and mingw64 from the Nim's website and put them into nim\dist\mingw32 and nim\dist\mingw64.
 Modify the *nim.cfg*: